+CAN THERE BE JUSTICE AFTER GENOCIDE, SEXUAL VIOLENCE AND SLAVERY?
 In August 2014 an Islamic State massacre of unimaginable proportions took place during the rapid invasion of the Yazidi people in Sinjar, northern Iraq.
-Young Yazidi females were separated from the old and taken to the Galaxy Cinema in Mosul.
+Young Yazidi women were separated from the old and taken to the Galaxy Cinema in Mosul.
 There they were paraded, selected, enslaved, tortured and systematically raped.
 Some were only 11 years old.

 DIRECTOR/ anonymous during production

 HOW DOES NORTH KOREA SELL THEIR OWN PEOPLE TO FUND ITS DANGEROUS REGIME?

 Shrouded in secrecy and notoriously cash-strapped the North Korean regime has resorted to running one of the world’s largest slaving operations – exploiting the profits to fulfill their own agenda.
 These bonded laborers can be found in Russia, China and dozens of other countries around the world – including EU member states.
 Featuring under-cover footage and powerful testimonials ‘Dollar Heroes’ reveals the scale and brutality of the operation.
 With the promise of payment and honor, thousands of North Koreans are being sent abroad, only to find themselves under constant surveillance, working 12 hour days, in harsh conditions for wages that are transferred directly to the regime.